 Ms. Bolan’s presentation included a demonstration of several website tools she used to increase student engagement and learning in the classroom.
 Some of the tools she presented, were “oldies, but goodies”, Bolan said.
 For a full list of the tools she presented to members, please see the following Google Doc.

-The first SVRTC meeting of the 2017-18 school year was well attended by eighteen SVRTC divisions (Amelia, Brunswick, Charlotte, Cumberland, Danville, Dinwiddie, Franklin City, Greensville, Halifax, Henry, Hopewell, Lunenburg, Mecklenburg, Nottoway, Pittsylvania, Prince Edward, and Sussex) were present at the Wednesday, November 15, 2017, meeting.
+SVRTC members from seventeen school divisions (Amelia, Brunswick, Buckingham, Charlotte, Cumberland, Danville, Dinwiddie, Franklin City, Greensville, Halifax, Hopewell, Lunenburg, Mecklenburg, Nottoway, Pittsylvania, Prince Edward, and Sussex) were present at the Wednesday, November 15, 2017, meeting.

 Amanda Healy, AmeriCorps Program Manager, educated members about the benefits AmeriCorps offers.
 Ms. Healy explained that AmeriCorps is funded through the Corporation for National and Community Service (CNCS) is currently funds twelve programs (mostly educational) across the state of Virginia.
 With a budget of $3.7 million that funds approximately 500 members serving Virginia in 2017-18.
 She explained the CNCS mission is to improve lives, strengthen communities, and foster civic engagement through service and volunteering.
 Members learned of the costs and benefits of becoming a host organization.
 Two of the attending SVRTC divisions (Danville City and Pittsylvania) currently have AmeriCorps members serving in their schools.
 More information about Ms. Healy’s presentation can be found the website’s Professional Development page.